-Upon the death of a uniformed service retiree, the next of kin should call the Defense Finance and Accounting Service (DFAS).
+Upon the death of a military retiree, the next of kin should call the Defense Finance and Accounting Service (DFAS).
 DFAS will close the retiree's pay account and send a survivor benefits package.
 Typically, forms will be included that instruct the next of kin on how to recoup the retiree's unpaid pay.
-You must fill these out promptly and return them with a copy of the death certificate.
+These forms MUST be completed and returned to DFAS with a copy of the death certificate.

 2. Within 7-10 business days after reporting the death to DFAS, you should receive a letter containing the following documents:

-- Annuity account forms and instructions (if the decedent was enrolled in the Survivor Benefit Plan or the Retired Serviceman's Family Protection Plan)
+- Annuity account forms and instructions (if the decedent was enrolled in the Survivor Benefit Plan)

 3. Complete the forms you received with your letter and return them with a copy of the retiree's Death Certificate that includes cause of death to:

 |Defense Finance and Accounting Service|